PacificBiosciences/sawfish/docs/user_guide.md

 ## Accuracy Evaluation

-Recommended methods for SV accuracy assessment and benchmarking results are described in the [sawfish preprint](https://doi.org/10.1101/2024.08.19.608674).
-An earlier simplified assessment and benchmarking approach is described in [accuracy](accuracy.md).
+Recommended methods for SV accuracy assessment and benchmarking results are described in the [sawfish App Note in *Bioinformatics*](https://doi.org/10.1093/bioinformatics/btaf136).
+A step-by-step overview of these benchmarking methods is provided on the [accuracy assessment page](accuracy.md).

 ## Getting Started